ChillarAnand/emacsism/emacsism.md

 One of major problems with Emacs is that users need to use modifier keys[Shift, Ctrl,  Alt/Meta, Super] repetetively.
 If we look at the key board laYout, `Ctrl` is placed at the corners. `Ctrl` is the most used modifier key in Emacs.
 Everytime we  need to press it, we have to stretch our little finger all the way to the corner or move the hand, both of them are not ergonomic/convinient.

 To avoid that problem, it is a customary practice to bind caps lock to ctrl. this solves the problem to an extent.
 If I have to press `C-c C-e`, I have to hold `caps lock` with little finger, and then press `c` & `e` with any remaining fingers.
 An alternate solution is to use `right control key` with right little finger and press `c` & `e` which takes back to the previous problem.

 Also if we look at strength of our fingers, thumb stands and the top, little finger at bottom and remaining fingers somewhere in the middle.
 So binding caps lock to control doesn't solve the problem ergonomically.

 ### Escaping Ctrl

-one of the mind blowing idea that solves this problem is using space as space and ctrl.
-Yes, You read it correctly.
-There some packages that modify space to act as space if You press it and leave & it will act as ctrl if You press and hold it.
-This might seem bizzare at first but once You get used to the idea, it feels real good.
+One of the best solution for this problem is using `space` as `space` and `ctrl`.
+For Ubuntu, there is a package called [space2ctrl]()[^1] that modifies space to act as

+* Space if You press it and leave
+* Ctrl if You press and hold it.

+This might seem bizzare at first but once You get used to the idea, it will be very useful.
 Once You do this, there is no need to touch ctrl key in Your life time.

+[^1]:

 ### Escaping Shift